KeaganSuah/KeaganSuah.github.io/README.md

 - **Contact:** Connect with me!
 Whether you have a project in mind, want to collaborate, or simply have a question, reach out via email, social media, or through the contact form.
 I'm always eager to hear from you and explore new opportunities.

-## Technologies
+## Technologies and Skills Used
+- HTML/CSS
 - JavaScript
+- Responsive Web Design
-- HTML/CSS
+- GitHub (Version Control)
+- Visual Studio Code (VSCode)
-- Github
+- Front-End Web Development
-- VSCode
+- UI/UX Design
+- Search Engine Optimisation (SEO)

 ## Get in Touch